tatsath/FinAILab_documentation/sup/ensemble.rst

    increases the weights of the wrongly predicted instances and decreases the ones of the correctly predicted instances.

-6. Split is the process of converting a nonhomogeneous parent node into two homogeneous child nodes (best possible).
+   .. note:: Split is the process of converting a nonhomogeneous parent node into two homogeneous child nodes (best possible).

-..

    The steps of the AdaBoost algorithm are:

-7. Initially, all observations are given equal weights.
+1. Initially, all observations are given equal weights.

-8. A model is built on a subset of data, and using this model, predictions are made on the whole dataset.
+2. A model is built on a subset of data, and using this model, predictions are made on the whole dataset.
 Errors are calculated by comparing the predictions and actual values.

-9. While creating the next model, higher weights are given to the data points that were predicted incorrectly.
+3. While creating the next model, higher weights are given to the data points that were predicted incorrectly.
 Weights can be determined using the error value.
 For instance, the higher the error, the more weight is assigned to the observation.

-10. This process is repeated until the error function does not change, or until the maximum limit of the number of estimators is reached.
+4. This process is repeated until the error function does not change, or until the maximum limit of the number of estimators is reached.

 ..